opentripplanner/OpenTripPlanner/docs/RouterConfiguration.md

 The maximum number of fields in a GraphQL result

-Enforce rate limiting based on query complexity: queries that return too much data are cancelled.
+Enforce rate limiting based on query complexity; Queries that return too much data are cancelled.

 <h3 id="transmodelApi_tracingHeaderTags">tracingHeaderTags</h3>